beavuck/time/README.md

 Get the current time in ISO format, in UTC timezone.

-This lightweight service needs no persistence layer, is capable of handling multiple concurrent requests, and is protected by an API key for security and performance reasons.
+This lightweight service needs no persistence layer, is capable of handling multiple concurrent requests, and is protected by a simple CORS config for security and performance reasons.

 Made available as a Docker image, for easy deployment and scaling.